pfgithub/scpl/docs/actions/getdictionaryvalue.md

 Gets the value for the specified key in the dictionary passed into the action.

+### note

+You can reference values deep inside of a dictionary by providing multiple keys separated by dots.
+For example, to get the value "soup" from the dictionary {"beverages": [{"favorite": "soup"}]}, you can specify the key path "beverages.1.favorite".

 ### usage
 ```
 getdictionaryvalue get=("Value" | "All Keys" | "All Values" | variable) key="string"